SIBarcodeNetwork/ReadtheDocsMaster/Docs/index.rst

     :target: https://assets.geneious.com/plugins/GenbankSubmission_1_6_8.gplugin

 24 August, 2022
 	Updated contact email for asking for help.
 Adding "tentative", in addition to "passed" or "failed".
 Tentative to be used in cases where we may still need to check taxonomy but sequence is OK.
-Note that you should not be able to submit as "passed" while in "tentative".
+Note that you should not be able to mark as "submitted" while in "tentative".

 24 February, 2021
 	The Biocode plugin was updated to fix issues with large tissue queries against GEOME failing.